2024 United Arab Emirates floods: Transit

 A total of 1,244 flights at Dubai International Airport were cancelled over a two-day period with 41 diverted.
 All Flydubai flights scheduled for departure on 16 April from Dubai were cancelled.
 At the Dubai airport, a total of 164 mm (6.45 in) of rain fell.

+Images from the U.S. Geological Survey showing the city of Dubai and surrounding area on April 3 and April 19, before and after the storms.

+Images from the U.S. Geological Survey showing the city of Abu Dhabi and surrounding area on April 3 (left) and April 19 (right), before and after the storms.

 Cause

 The cause of this flooding was mainly due to a trough along with the Sudan low, a low pressure system centered on Sudan, originating from the Intertropical Convergence Zone.
 Climate change reduced the temperature gradient between the equator and the North Pole, causing the subtropical jet stream to slow down.
 This made the cooler air move southward more easily, and thus resulted in more frequent and stronger trough formation in the area.
 The trough formed over the northeastern Mediterranean Sea, then after moving southward and combining with the Sudan low, transformed from a thermodynamic low pressure system to a dynamic low pressure system.
 The low pressure system then collected a massive amount of warm and moist air from nearby bodies of water, which were warmer than usual because of climate change.
 Thus, the warm air ascended and condensed, leading to a downpour and consequently, the resulting flooding.